NordicSemiconductor/pc-nrfconnect-docs/Configuration.md

 ### Public path and static resources

 The apps can import static resources such as images, which is bundled by webpack.
-For this to work, the app needs to set `__webpack_public_path__` to the app directory at runtime, before importing static resources.
-This should be done in a separate file, e.g. `setup.js` that is imported at the top of `index.jsx`:
+For this to work, the app needs to set `__webpack_public_path__` at runtime, before importing static resources.
+This should be done in a separate file, e.g. `setup.js` that is imported before anything else in `index.jsx`:

 ```
 // setup.js: